Rent to Own a Tiny Home

-Some cities allow tiny homes so long as they are an accessory to a main home.
-So, if they are in the backyard of a main home.
+Some cities allow tiny homes so long as they are an accessory to the main home.
+So, if they are in the backyard of the main home.

 Others allow them if they're built on the same type of foundation that full-sized homes are built on, but building that kind of foundation causes the cost of tiny homes to skyrocket.
 Therefore, there is no economic benefit to living tiny in these areas, it's a lifestyle choice instead.